trustmaster/trustmaster.github.io.src/content/post/typescript_to_go.md

-+++
+---
-categories = ["Development"]
+categories: ["Development"]
-comments = true
+comments: true
-date = "2017-07-26T14:48:53+03:00"
+date: "2017-07-26T14:48:53+03:00"
-description = "Taking the best of the 2 worlds: rapidness of development with dynamic languages and reliability of static languages with TypeScript.
-Contains some Go inspiration" draft = false image = "/img/post-bg.jpg" tags = ["development"] title = "TypeScript: JavaScript way to Go"
+description: "Taking the best of the 2 worlds: rapidness of development with dynamic languages and reliability of static languages with TypeScript.
+Contains some Go inspiration"

-+++
+draft: false
+image: "/img/post-bg.jpg"
+tags: ["development"]

-# TypeScript: JavaScript way to Go
+title: "TypeScript: JavaScript way to Go"
+---

 My journey at [The Grid](https://thegrid.io) was over and I had 3 months before the start of a new contract, so I took an opportunity to fill a position of an interim CTO at [Dater.com](https://dater.com), a new dating app that is going to change the industry by moving from "post & search" approach to online & offline game-alike activity.